sarfaraz5286/u-boot/README.md

 		$ reboot

+	Once restarted the board, you should see the date when you have built the u-boot on the console as follows:

+		U-Boot SPL 2015.07-rc2 (Jun 14 2016 - 19:20:36)

+		U-Boot 2015.07-rc2 (Jun 14 2016 - 19:20:36 +0530)

+		MIPS(interAptiv): IMG Pistachio 546MHz.
+		Model: IMG Marduk
+		DRAM:  256 MiB
+		NAND:  512 MiB
+		MMC:   Synopsys Mobile storage: 0
+		SF: Detected W25Q16CL with page size 256 Bytes, erase size 4 KiB, total 2 MiB

+This means your built u-boot image has been flashed properly on the board!!

 _Please be aware that you may brick the board if you flashed a wrong bootloader.
 Only way to re-cover back the board is to use Dedi-prog SF100 programmer to flash the pre-built bootloader again._